Updated on the 17th of September 2020

 This year the work happiness survey is potentially going to be more important than any in the last few years.
 It’s your opportunity to let your employee’s be frank about how they’re going.
 It’s important to remember that every survey question you ask implies that you’re going to take action based on the answers you get.
 As I said in my earlier post on employee happiness surveys, you have no hope in influencing employee engagement if you do not act on the results.

-Of course, a survey is only as good as the questions.
-Here are 17 essential questions you need to ask.
+Of course, a staff happiness survey is only as good as the questions.
+Here are 17 essential employee well-being questions to ask employees.

 1. How well do you understand the strategic goals of the business?